-A parent (usually mother) who is raising a child without a partner Have you ever seen a congressman snacking on a measly tin of sardines?
+A parent (usually mother) who is raising a child without a partner Have you ever seen a congressman snacking on a cheap tin of sardines?
 Or maybe a governor ordering a McChicken off the dollar menu?
 In Washington this week that scene was reality for three Democratic politicians who are taking the Live the Wage challenge.

 Reps.
-Tim Ryan and Jan Schakowsky joined former Ohio Gov. Ted Strickland in taking the challenge and are each living on a budget of \$77 for the week-the same amount that a minimum wage worker typically has to spend on food, transportation and day-to-day expenses, after factoring out major costs such as rent and utilities.
+Tim Ryan and Jan Schakowsky joined former Ohio Gov. Ted Strickland in taking the challenge.
+They are all living on a budget of \$77 for the week which is the same amount that a minimum wage worker usually has to spend on food, transportation and day-to-day expenses. (after paying for major costs such as rent and utilities)

-"I basically had a couple bags of peanuts in the cloakroom-and there was a little fruit in the office that I ate yesterday," Rep. Ryan told ABC News.
-"I spent about seven bucks last night on a couple cans of sardines and a bag of crackers from a convenience store."
+"Yesterday I only had a couple bags of peanuts in the cloakroom and there was a little fruit in the office" Rep. Ryan told ABC News.
+"I spent about seven dollars last night on a couple cans of sardines and a bag of crackers from a convenience store."

-The congressman began the "Live the Wage" challenge last week with hopes of bringing attention to the hardships facing minimum wage workers around the nation.
+The congressman began the "Live the Wage" challenge last week.
+They hope to bring attention to the hardships facing minimum wage workers around the nation.
 Members of Congress Plan to Live on Minimum Wage for a Week

 Rep. Jan Schakowsky also began the challenge Thursday, telling ABC News "It totally changes your perspective.
-I make a shopping list when I go to the store usually.
+Usually I make a shopping list when I go to the store.
 I think about what I want and I put it in the cart.
-I truthfully rarely think about how much it costs.
+I usually don't think about how much it costs.
 I'll walk down the aisle and I'll see something and I throw it in the cart.
-There's just no spontaneity when you're on that kind of budget."
+There's no spontaneity when you're on that kind of budget."

-Strickland even took a trip to McDonald's to try out the fast food chain's dollar menu, noting that workers there "deserve a raise."In an op-ed, Strickland explained that he was unable to complete the week-long challenge with a budget of just \$77.
-One particularly difficult aspect the governor discussed was eating a healthy diet while living on a \$7.25 hourly wage.
+Strickland even took a trip to McDonald's to try out the fast food chain's dollar menu, and said that workers there "deserve a raise."
+Strickland explained that he was unable to complete the week-long challenge with a budget of just \$77.
+The governor said that one very difficult point was how to eat a healthy diet while living on a \$7.25 hourly wage.

-"Because fresh fruits and vegetables are hard to find at a price within a minimum wage budget, I turned to bread, peanut butter, bananas and bologna more than anything else.
+"Because fresh fruits and vegetables are hard to find at a price within a minimum wage budget, I ate bread, peanut butter, bananas and bologna more than anything else.
 That was what I could find when I took this budget to the grocery story last Sunday.
 And that's why I ate lunch from the McDonald's dollar menu."

-Schakowsky and Ryan have also taken to social media in recent days to share their message about the challenges facing minimum wage workers.
-"There are a lot of people out there who do this for extended periods of time-years-so the idea is to get the message out and raise awareness about some of the difficulties that can happen to you," Ryan told ABC News.
+Recently Schakowsky and Ryan have also taken share their message about the challenges facing minimum wage workers on social media.
+"There are a lot of people out there who do this for extended periods of time - years - so the idea is to get the message out and raise awareness about some of the difficulties that can happen to you," Ryan told ABC News.
 "We realize it's not going to be exactly like the challenges that a minimum wage family faces, but the country is talking about the minimum wage right now.
 And I think that's exactly what we want to do."

-Schakowsky echoed Rep. Ryan's sentiments.
+Schakowsky agreed with Rep. Ryan's sentiments.
 "I'm not going to pretend that now I understand what it's like to live on the minimum wage.
 I think it's a taste of it.
 But for anyone who thinks it's a gimmick, my suggestion would be-try it.
 You will get a small sense of what it's like to be constantly thinking about how much you're spending."